vlad-uve/CAE-MNIST/README.md

 </div>
 - Switching from ** ReLU to Leaky ReLU** had no measurable effect on output quality
 - Enabling **batch normalization** led to slightly smoother training, but final results remained unchanged

-> 💡 Conclusion: As a result, these architectural modifications add complexity without any performance gains.

 ### 4. 📦 Model Complexity is only driven by Filters and Depth